-- (a) All powers, duties and authorities transferred to the Board of Regents pursuant to former provisions of chapter 18 of this code and transferred to the Board of Trustees and Board of Directors which were created as the governing boards pursuant to the former provisions of this chapter and all powers, duties and authorities of the Board of Trustees and Board of Directors, to the extent they are in effect on June 17, 2000, are hereby transferred to the Interim Governing Board created in §18B-1C-1 et seq. of this code and shall be exercised and performed by the Interim Governing Board until July 1, 2001, as such powers, duties and authorities may apply to the institutions under its jurisdiction. - (b) Title to all property previously transferred to or vested in the Board of Trustees and the Board of Directors and property vested in either of the boards separately, formerly existing under the provisions of this chapter, are hereby transferred to the Interim Governing Board created in §18B-1C- 1 et seq. of this code until July 1, 2001.
-Property transferred to or vested in the Board of Trustees and Board of Directors shall include: - (1) All property vested in the Board of Governors of West Virginia University and transferred to and vested in the West Virginia Board of Regents;
+1 (a) All powers, duties and authorities transferred to the Board of Regents pursuant to 2 former provisions of chapter 18 of this code and transferred to the Board of Trustees and Board 3 of Directors which were created as the governing boards pursuant to the former provisions of this 4 chapter and all powers, duties and authorities of the Board of Trustees and Board of Directors, to 5 the extent they are in effect on June 17, 2000, are hereby transferred to the Interim Governing 6 Board created in article one-c of this chapter and shall be exercised and performed by the Interim 7 Governing Board until July 1, 2001, as such powers, duties and authorities may apply to the 8 institutions under its jurisdiction.

+9 (b) Title to all property previously transferred to or vested in the Board of Trustees and the 10 Board of Directors and property vested in either of the Boards separately, formerly existing under 11 the provisions of this chapter, are hereby transferred to the Interim Governing Board created in 12 article one-c of this chapter until July 1, 2001.
+Property transferred to or vested in the Board of 13 Trustees and Board of Directors shall include:

+(1) All property vested in the Board of Governors of West Virginia University and

+15 transferred to and vested in the West Virginia Board of Regents;

-(2) All property acquired in the name of the state Board of Control or the West Virginia Board of Education and used by or for the state colleges and universities and transferred to and vested in the West Virginia Board of Regents;
+(2) All property acquired in the name of the State Board of Control or the West Virginia Board of Education and used by or for the state colleges and universities and transferred to and vested in the West Virginia Board of Regents;